Kalikoze/be_resources/module1/lessons/tdd_instructor.md

 Teacher Talk Time

+- compels you to make hard decisions early
+- scary because you are making decisions in a context you don’t understand
+- a discipline tool – forces you to a) be specific, and b) stay focused

+But why test?

+- refactor with confidence
+- build new features and have regression testing
+- provides a roadmap for others to follow

+But why FIRST?

+- breaks down the problem early
+- don't have to back-fill testing where we might miss details
+- what we want is all we need -- don't build more than you need

 REALLY reinforce that it's OK that it feels hard to think about writing tests first.
 A lot of students say "my brain just doesn't work that way" - well, most don't, we have to train ourselves to do it that way.
 Once it's a habit, they will see their brain does work that way and it will benefit them greatly.

 ### Types of Tests
 Quick overview - focus on unit/integration.

+Programmer-centric:

+- Unit Test - tests one component in isolation.
+- Integration Test - tests multiple interdependencies or coordinating components.

+Customer-centric:

+- Feature Test - a single feature as experienced by a user.
+- Acceptance Test - a collection of user functionalities that delivers business value.

 In Module 1, on the other hand, we will rely much more heavily on **Unit** and **Integration** tests -- and it's very important to have a good mix of both!